-Papa Doug is chairman of Manchester Financial Group.
+Papa Doug Manchester is chairman of Manchester Financial Group.
 He is a true industrialist with accomplishments on a national and international scale in telecommunications, radio broadcast, medical instrumentation, publishing, and real estate development.
-Papa Doug is considered father of the San Diego Convention Center after his generous contribution of the property for its development.
-The completion of the second largest Marriott and Hyatt hotels in the world anchored its success and gave birth to the vast downtown redevelopment still continuing today.
-In addition to the San Diego Marriott Hotel and Marina and the Manchester Grand Hyatt, his investment and development projects include The Grand Del Mar Resort & Spa, Manchester Executive Center, Manchester Financial Building, and the Whitetail Lodge and Golf Club, and soon a convention center hotel in Austin, Texas.
+Papa Doug is considered the “father” of the San Diego Convention Center after his generous contribution of the property for its development.
+The completion of the second largest Marriott and Hyatt hotels in the world anchored its success and paved the way to the vast downtown redevelopment that continues to this day.
+In addition to the San Diego Marriott Hotel and Marina and the Manchester Grand Hyatt, Papa Doug’s investment and development projects include The Grand Del Mar Resort & Spa, Manchester Executive Center, Manchester Financial Building and soon a convention center hotel in Austin, Texas.
 Papa Doug was the catalyst for the now famous Biotech cluster at Torrey Pines.
-Currently, Papa Doug is Chairman and Publisher of the San Diego Union Tribune.